Learn to read Thai in Bangkok

 Having the right Thai Teacher is so important. 👩🏫

-Get someone that love what they do, know how to teach, make it interesting and also adapt to each student. 🤗
+Get someone that loves what they do, know how to teach, make it interesting, and also adapt to each student. 🤗

 With Kru Jan, it was so easy.
 You only have a class of 6, so you can’t hide.
 You have to interact and practice. 📚